skillerious/TornTargetTracker/README.md

 ---

 ## 🧩 Features in detail
-- **In‑app onboarding** — paste your API key, choose/create your targets file, and **add targets immediately** (paste or import).
+- **In-app onboarding** — paste your API key, choose/create your targets file, and **add targets immediately** (paste or import).
 - **Targets from file** — point the app at your `target.json` file (a list of Torn user IDs) and it’ll track them automatically.
 - **Configurable concurrency** — choose how many parallel requests you want to run (default is safe and conservative).
-- **Auto‑refresh** — optional; refresh on a timer or run manual refreshes as needed.
+- **Hands-off refresh cadence** — every batch schedules the next pull 65 s later (or your custom interval).
-- **Local cache** — keeps recent results on disk so restarts are instant and API‑friendly.
+- **Local cache** — keeps recent results on disk so restarts are instant and API-friendly.
 - **Ignore list** — place player IDs in `ignore.json` to exclude them from checks.
+- **Inline help** — open the Documentation dialog from the Help menu for a full walkthrough.
-- **Safe by design** — built‑in rate‑limiter to play nicely with Torn API limits.
+- **Safe by design** — built-in rate-limiter to play nicely with Torn API limits.

 ---